Hui Ka Yan: Evergrande liquidity crisis and resulting detention

 In the context of the Evergrande liquidity crisis, his net worth had dropped to $6.2 billion by 13 December 2021, according to the Bloomberg Billionaires Index, having lost $17.2 billion on the year, due partly to the sale of personal assets including his US$227-million mansion in London.

 On 28 September 2023, Hui was detained by police and under investigation for suspected illegal activity.
 Trading in Evergrande shares was suspended.
 He lost his status as a billionaire in October 2023, when Bloomberg estimated his net worth to be $979 million.
 On 19 March 2024, he was fined $6.5 million for his company's $78 billion revenue overstatement and banned from China's markets for life.
+On 14 April 2026, it was reported he pleaded guilty on fraud charges, while expressing his regret for his actions.
+On 20 August 2026, Hui was sentenced to life imprisonment and had all of his personal property confiscated for financial fraud, corruption, and embezzlement.
+The court also imposed a total fine of on Evergrande Group and its real estate division.

 Political career

 In 2008, Hui became a member of the Chinese People's Political Consultative Conference (CPPCC) National Committee, the top political advisory body in China.
 He was promoted to CPPCC National Committee's Standing Committee in 2013, and actively participated in the conventions since then.
 He attended the 100th anniversary of the Chinese Communist Party in 2021.
 In November 2022, he skipped a Standing Committee meeting due to the crisis at Evergrande, and was told not to attend the annual meeting of the CPPCC in March 2023.